-Teaching is always a collaborative endeavor: curriculum is not ‘given’ – it must be evolving: cultural paradigms and social values change, technology for making and representation changes, and so as I have been teaching over the last ten years, I've had many chances to speculate about things that tend to remains constant.
-The constants I have found are the optimism that architecture can improve lives; that the power of architectural thinking has applications well beyond the traditionally understood boundaries of the profession; that teaching is a shared journey with many navigators; and that the terms teacher and student are inverted many times along the way.
+Architecture is always a collaborative endeavor: a project’s terms are not ‘given’ – they are evolving.
+Cultural paradigms and social values change, technology for making and representation changes, and so as I have been practicing over the last ten years, I've had many chances to speculate about things that tend to remain constant.
+The constants I have found are the optimism that architecture can improve lives; that the power of architectural thinking has applications well beyond the traditionally understood boundaries of the profession; and that architecture is a shared journey with many navigators.